WoodworkerWithVerniers/HowToMakeAppsTheWindowsWay/README.md

   - https://colab.research.google.com/drive/1b9gMzs6XAtxCtahxei4N0fWZk7xiPlVw?usp=sharing
   - I found the easiest way was to use the above link.
 It is using Google Colab with a virtual buildozer
   - Follow the steps | code cells.
+  - Ensure that you have all of the relevant app files in the files directory on the Google Colab thing
   - NOTE: TO MAKE AN .aab FILE - WHICH IS WHAT YOU NEED TO UPLOAD TO GOOGLE PLAY CONSOLE (MORE ON THAT LATER) - CHANGE '!buildozer -v android debug' in the code cell in Google Colab to 'buildozer -v android release'
   - Make sure to Google your errors/questions - that's what I did

 Great!
 Now you have an .aab file.
 What the hell must you do with that ?
 Well, you need to sign it.
-After 12 minutes of frustrated struggling and skipping throuh YTube vidjeos, I came across an nice one, but it takes to long and you just want to copy and paste :) :
+After 12 minutes of frustrated struggling and skipping throuh YTube vidjeos, I came across an nice one, but it takes too long and you just want to copy and paste :) :

   - Firstly you will need to make a key with android studio.
 I know, I know - just chill and download it.
 Follow the steps here: https://developer.android.com/studio/publish/app-signing